Archanciel/cryptopricer/readme_seqdiagbuilder.md

 * the s flag of -vS means the -vs command will be saved in the command history

-### Using the -v value command to obtain the counterparty value in mryptocurrency at the obtained price of the value command quantity in fiat
+### Using the -v value command to obtain the counterparty value in mryptocurrency at the obtained price of the value command quantity in unit
 #### Partial request: -vs100usd to obtain the counterparty value of 100 usd in xmr at the returned RT xmr price
 ![](screenshots/Screenshot_2018-02-16-21-41-50.jpg)